JacobYuan7/RLIP/README.md

   year={2022}
 }

+@inproceedings{Yuan2023RLIPv2,
+  title={RLIPv2: Fast Scaling of Relational Language-Image Pre-training}, author={Yuan, Hangjie and Zhang, Shiwei and Wang, Xiang and Albanie, Samuel and Pan, Yining and Feng, Tao and Jiang, Jianwen and Ni, Dong and Zhang, Yingya and Zhao, Deli}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, year={2023}
+}

 @inproceedings{Yuan2022OCN,
   title={Detecting Human-Object Interactions with Object-Guided Cross-Modal Calibrated Semantics}, author={Hangjie Yuan and Mang Wang and Dong Ni and Liangpeng Xu},